TomWesley/Buying-Lower-Smarter/README.md

 ## Assumptions

+The period from January 1st, 2014 to January 1st, 2019 was used to run the initial analysis which helped identify the key factors and weights to apply to them.
+This was chosen because it avoided any noisy data from COVID-19.
+It should be noted that all relevant data concerning COVID is still included in the results section since the model is run up until the the end of 2023(to allow for 2 year returns to have come to fruition).

-For the SPY comparisons in a given period, the assumption is that SPY was purchased every single day during the period and then sold as many years later as the comparative stocks that would have been bought that day(either 2 years or 5 years later in most cases)
+For the SPY comparisons in a given period, the assumption is that SPY was purchased every single day during the period and then sold as many years later as the comparative stock(s) that would have been bought that day(either 2 years or 5 years later in most cases)

 TSLA was the only current S&P 500 company removed entirely from the analysis and recommendations because over some periods analyzed it appeared far too frequently on the biggest losers list and significantly skewed data.